cactuskat/CrashLanding/README.md

 # CrashLanding
 A 2D game where you've crash-landed on an alien planet.
-Find your friends, collect fruit, and returnhome before your oxygen runs out.
+Find your friends, collect fruit, and return home before your oxygen runs out.

 ## How It's Made
 * Engine: Pygame